klaro-org/klaro-js/README.md

 with their use, you simply replace the `src` attribute with `data-src`, and add a data field containing the name of the app as given in your config:

-    <script data-name="optimizely" data-src="https://cdn.optimizely.com/js/10196010078.js" type="text/javascript"></script>
+    <script data-type="text/javascript" data-name="optimizely" data-src="https://cdn.optimizely.com/js/10196010078.js" type="opt-in"></script>

 ConsentManager will then take care of only executing the scripts if consent was given (or if you chose to execute them before getting explicit consent).

 The same method applies for HTML-based apps/integrations like stylesheets or tracking pixels.
-Simply replace `src` with `data-src` and add a `data-name` attribute that matches with the name given in your configuration and you're good to go!
+Simply replace `src` with `data-src`, `type` with `data-type` and add a `data-name` attribute that matches with the name given in your configuration and you're good to go!

 ### Configuration File